laravel/docs/queues.md

 <a name="database"></a>
 #### Database

 In order to use the `database` queue driver, you will need a database table to hold the jobs.
-To generate a migration that creates this table, run the `make:queue-table` Artisan command.
-Once the migration has been created, you may migrate your database using the `migrate` command:
+Typically, this is included in Laravel's default `0001_01_01_000002_create_jobs_table.php` [database migration](/docs/{{version}}/migrations); however, if your application does not contain this migration, you may use the `make:queue-table` Artisan command to create it:

 ```shell
 php artisan make:queue-table

 php artisan migrate
 ```

-Finally, don't forget to instruct your application to use the `database` driver by updating the `QUEUE_CONNECTION` variable in your application's `.env` file:

-    QUEUE_CONNECTION=database

 <a name="redis"></a>
 #### Redis